Darshan I/O profiler¶

 MPI_Finalize()

-is called inside the application; this means that applications lacking the Finalize call won't have their data collected, and similarly this will happen for applications that crashed during execution.
-A fix for this issue is currently being developed. -
+is called inside the application; this means that applications lacking the finalize call won't have their data collected, and similarly this will happen for applications that crashed during execution. -

 libdarshan.so